 Even though it’s a grey area, there are a couple of ways to watch Hulu from Australia.

-Maybe you want to watch the Hulu Britney Spears documentary that’s lighting up the internet.
-Perhaps you’ve somehow run out of content to watch on Netflix (there’s a Britney doco landing there soon, too), Stan, Binge or any number of other streaming services.
+Maybe you want to watch the Hulu Britney Spears documentary that lit up the internet.
+Perhaps you’ve somehow run out of content to watch on Netflix, Stan, Binge or any number of other streaming services.

 Whatever your reason, even though Hulu is supposed to be exclusively a streaming service for those based in the US of A, you can still watch that content from Australia in a couple of different ways.

 What is Hulu?

 Like Netflix, Hulu is a streaming service, and it’s one with quite a bit of traction in America with millions of subscribers.
 Subscription costs are split between standalone ad-supported and ad-free plans, and bundled plans with Live TV and Disney+.